TMortara/Challenge-1/README.md

 # Challenge Week 1 - Horiseon Solutions Accessibility Updates
 ## Project Description
-The Horiseon Solutions site was updated to include semantic elements, such as the navigation and aside tags, to ensure accessibility.
+The Horiseon Solutions site has been updated to include semantic elements, such as navigation and aside tags, and to add alt text to images to ensure accessibility.
+The CSS file was also updated to consolidate properties.
 ## Installation Steps
 None
 ## Deployed Site
 ## Navigating Site
-You can use the navigation bar at the top of the page to navigate to the Search Engine Optimization, Online Reputation Management, and Social Media sections of the page.
+Use the top navigation bar to jump directly to the Search Engine Optimization, Online Reputation Management, and Social Media sections of the page.
 ## Credits
 ### Resources Used to Complete Project
 - [W3 Schools]https://www.w3schools.com/html/html5_semantic_elements.asp